wh1le/finite/README.md

 Boot the Pi.
 Pi-hole web UI should now resolve your existential dread.

+### Enable filtering

+Open your router configuration and wire it with Raspberry

 ## Notes

 Tested on Raspberry Pi 3 B+.
 Reports for other models welcome.